Medical care and supplies are scarce as gang violence chokes Haiti's capital

 While some private clinics and hospitals are operating, they remain inaccessible to the majority of people in a country where 60% of the population earn less than $2 a day.

-Gangs are estimated to control 80% of Port-au-Prince, but “their presence is in 100% in the lives of the population,” said ALIMA's Carlotta Pianigiani.
+Gangs are estimated to control 80% of Port-au-Prince.
+But ALIMA’s Carlotta Pianigiani said the presence of armed groups "is in 100% in the lives of the population.”

 The violence forced Prime Minister Ariel Henry to announce last month that he would resign once a transitional presidential council is created.